 Even though the sponge cake is quite easy, I ran into a major cake catastrophe.
 This isn’t a fault of America’s Test Kitchen’s recipe, but my own oversight in the directions.
 By skipping over a few words in the recipe, I managed to ruin my sponge cakes… twice.
 That’s four 9-inch cakes completely ruined.
 Don’t make my mistake and read the recipe: line the cake pans with parchment paper.
 While you’re at it, grease the pans before and after lining with parchment paper too.
 This is your safety net to guarantee the cake won’t stick to the pan.

 Because even if you grease the pans and skip the parchment paper, the cakes WILL stick.
-It's heartbreaking.
+It’s heartbreaking.
+See my Latest Recipe Testing blog post for proof!

 Rounding out our Boston cream pie is a veil of chocolate glaze.
 Made from 3 ingredients, this chocolate glaze is thick, smooth, and if you let it sit for a few minutes before stirring, is thick enough to cling on the sides of the cake.
 You’ll heat heavy cream and a bit of corn syrup together on the stove before pouring over finely chopped chocolate.
 The corn syrup provides shine and sticking power to the ganache-like glaze and I highly recommend its addition.
 Honey should make a nice substitution, though I haven’t tried it myself.